Did you know that marketing and PR professionals working for higher-education institutions face the same challenges regular businesses do.

 That being said, if my school was to interact with me on social media, I’d be more responsive and probably attend events to network and share advice with students.

-Use social listening to identify influential former students and reach out to them.
+Use social media monitoring to identify influential former students and reach out to them.
 A strong alumni community can be highly positive for a few reasons:

 - They have their own professional network on social media: if they’re loyal to your school, they could be the ones to put you on the business map.